kmkr/splendid-nudibranch/content.md

 Location		Egypt
 Tags			triggerfish 2015
 Latin			Balistoides viridescens
 Description		Scattered throughout the world's seas, the triggerfish is usually a solitary fish.
-It's territorial and can be nasty to intruders if there are eggs to watch over.
-Be respectful and watch its signals, an erect dorsal spine means stay away.
+It's territorial and can be nasty to intruders if there are eggs to protect.
+Be respectful and watch its signals, an erect dorsal spine (on top of the fish) means stay away.

 DSC07475.jpg